Ask your friends WATER questions

 Build better friendships by learning something new about the people you encounter everyday.
 Use the WATER questions below at team meetings, family dinners, sport events, small group gatherings, as well as your online interactions.
 Consider selecting one of the questions below and then ask 3-5 people throughout the day the same question.
 Note what you've learned about these individuals that you didn't know beforehand.

-W - WHERE you've lived
+W - WHERE you have lived

 - Where were you born?
 Where have you lived in since then?